ria-ahyoung/medium-trends-daily/template/dynamic.md

 <br/>
 <h1><a href=https://medium.com/tag/javascript-development/recommended target="_blank" rel="noopener noreferrer">JavaScript</a></h1>
 <h3>1.
+Top 10 JavaScript Performance Optimization Tips for 2025: From Beginner to Advanced - <a href="https://medium.com/@Luna-Rojas/top-10-javascript-performance-optimization-tips-for-2025-from-beginner-to-advanced-33a62d598a8d" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Luna Rojas`**

+<blockquote>In 2025, users expect instant interactions, and even a 100ms delay can impact engagement.
+Let’s dive into 10 actionable tips — from…</blockquote>

+<h3>2.
 Top 30 JavaScript Interview Questions and Answers for 2025 - <a href="https://medium.com/@javascriptcentric/top-30-javascript-interview-questions-and-answers-for-2024-7f1e2d1d0638" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Ravi Sharma`**

 <blockquote>Prepare for your next JavaScript interview with confidence!</blockquote>

-<h3>2.
+<h3>3.
 OK, Angular 19 is amazing…🔥 Everything new! - <a href="https://medium.com/@Luna-Rojas/ok-angular-19-is-amazing-everything-new-1c2d4ae58bdf" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Luna Rojas`**

 <blockquote>Incremental Hydration, Signals, SSR and More</blockquote>

-<h3>3.
-Object.create is more than just object creation. - <a href="https://medium.com/@arsalanadeeb/object-create-is-more-than-just-object-creation-288ffc8f0ccc" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Arsalan Adeeb`**

-<blockquote>In JavaScript, the Object.create() method is different from the other object creation methods because it allows prototype-based inheritance…</blockquote>

 <h3>4.
+10 Underrated JavaScript Libraries You Should Be Using - <a href="https://medium.com/javascript-in-plain-english/10-underrated-javascript-libraries-you-should-be-using-07cac8178a27" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `JavaScript in Plain English`**

+<blockquote>Skip the Overhyped Ones, Focus on What Works</blockquote>

+<h3>5.
 JavaScript in a nutshell! - <a href="https://medium.com/@daisyjelagat/javascript-in-a-nutshell-669dab5b6e78" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Daisy Jelagat`**

 <blockquote>Hi.
 My name is Daisy, a software Engineer and I love JavaScript.
 It is a versatile language as there’s so much to do with it (in…</blockquote>

-<h3>5.
-Enterprise-Ready AI Agents in Java & Spring Boot: A Comprehensive Guide - <a href="https://medium.com/@bayramblog/enterprise-ready-ai-agents-in-java-spring-boot-a-comprehensive-guide-6cedaa8a0fe5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Bayram EKER`**

-<blockquote>The latest wave of AI agents — including Auto-GPT, BabyAGI, AgentGPT, Jarvis (HuggingGPT), and frameworks like LangChain — has shown…</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/typescript-tips/recommended target="_blank" rel="noopener noreferrer">TypeScript</a></h1>
 <h3>1.
-A Guide to the Singleton Design Pattern in TypeScript and Node.js with Practical Examples 💻 - <a href="https://medium.com/@robinviktorsson/a-guide-to-the-singleton-design-pattern-in-typescript-and-node-js-with-practical-examples-a792a5983e5d" target="_blank" rel="noopener noreferrer">link</a></h3>
+Master React Functional Components with TypeScript: A Beginner’s Guide - <a href="https://medium.com/@js.vipinmaraiya/master-react-functional-components-with-typescript-a-beginners-guide-e886dd0fbf9c" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Mr. TypeScript`**
+✍️ **posted by `Vipin Sharma`**

-<blockquote>The Singleton Pattern ensures that a class has only one instance and provides a global access point to that instance.
-It is widely used in…</blockquote>
+<blockquote>Discover how to create type-safe and scalable React functional components with TypeScript.
+Learn best practices, explore real-world…</blockquote>

 <h3>2.
 Handling Class Libraries in Node.js (With and Without TypeScript) - <a href="https://medium.com/better-programming/handling-class-libraries-in-node-js-with-and-without-typescript-39b73b2186b6" target="_blank" rel="noopener noreferrer">link</a></h3>